 [Note to self: google cancer causing agents in non stick cookware.]

 Uncle Melvin’s funeral was very nice and dignified, I think he would have liked it.
-He was buried in a suit, which was weird because honest to god I don’t think I ever saw him in anything other than overalls and a baseball cap with the name of some local mechanic shop on it.
+He was buried in a suit, which was weird because honest to god I don’t think I ever saw him in anything other than overalls and a trucker hat with the name of a local mechanic shop on it.
 He was a mechanic, a really good one.
 And did a little farming.
 On the video photo montage they do at all visitations now, the family chose the “farm” theme.
 You pick a theme like golf or farming or something that had meaning to the deceased and then they use stock footage as backgrounds and filler between the photos.
 Uncle Melvin only farmed the few acres behind his house, it was not a big operation or anything.
 More of a hobby.
 But of course the footage features these giant threshers in wheat fields and silos and mountain ranges.
 The only problem with this concept is that it confuses the hell out of the old folks at the funeral home.
 They think it’s all real footage provided by the family.
 And we just kind of went with it.
 I stood watching it for a few moments with my cousin Roy, Uncle Melvin’s son.
-When footage of what looked like the middle of Montana came up, Roy said, “hey remember when we had that plantation in the Sierra Madres?
-That was awesome.”
-One thing I can say about the visitation is that I laughed pretty much nonstop.
-And as my father said, that was the ultimate tribute.
-Incidently, I wonder if the funeral home offers a “sinner” theme with footage of like theater stages, orgies and people snorting coke.
+When footage of what looked like the middle of Montana came up, Roy said, “hey remember when we had that plantation in the Sierra Madres?”
+I wonder if the funeral home offers a “sinner” theme with footage of like theater stages, orgies and people snorting coke.

 Roy also sounds *exactly* like his father.
-So he’d pitched the idea of having a microphone somewhere so that when people approached the casket he could say, in his father’s voice, “well whaddya say there, buddy?” or “you sonofabitch, won’t be comin over unannounced any more, will ya?”
-This is the same guy who had a heart attack two weeks before his father died and had a stint put in an artery.
+So he’d pitched the idea of having a small speaker in the casket so he could stand somewhere with a microphone, and when people approached the casket he could say, in his father’s voice, “well whaddya say there, buddy?” or “you sonofabitch, won’t be comin’ over unannounced any more, will ya?”
+Roy had a heart attack two weeks before his father died and had a stint put in an artery.
 He explained that it looks like a little spring and he was trying to find something that looked similar so he could put it in his mouth and then open his mouth to speak and have it fall out so he could yell, “OH GOD!
 MY STINT!”
-These are the people I come from.
+Fambly.

-There was the traditional KFC in the break room as well as a lot…. people a LOT of pimento cheese (all good) and chicken salad.
+There was the traditional KFC in the hospitality room as well as a lot…. people a LOT of pimento cheese (all good) and chicken salad.
 And some cupcakes which had experienced some kind of extreme trauma during transport.
 Disappointing lack of a casserole of any kind but the Church of Christ ladies fed us after the funeral which MORE than made up for that.
-Holy crap those old ladies can cook.
+Bitches can cook.
 But the most interesting thing to me about this particular family funeral is that for the first time it really struck me just how good my mother is, and to some extent my dad, at working a visitation.
 I mean, she was working.
 That.
 Room.
 I think she spoke to every single person there.
 Got their names.
 Got their stories.
 Gave the pertinent information.
 Which allowed my dad, who has never been one for small talk, to stand there and let her do all the work.
 Which I guess in times like this is kind of her job.
 And y’all, she is GOOD.
 I just stood to the side and watched for a while, picking up on things she would say to keep the conversation going.
 Now, my mom can talk a hole in a wall but I wondered how she and my dad had become so very talented at working these things, until I realized that this is one of their hobbies.
 Visitations.
 They’ve been to at least 8,000 of them.
-Partly because my dad has been doing genealogy work for the last 50 years, partly because they’re getting to the age now that their people are starting to die off in alarming numbers.
+Partly because my dad has been doing genealogy work for the family for 50 years and feels like he has to go to everyone’s death party, and partly because they’re getting to the age now that their people are starting to die off in alarming numbers.
 But their training appears to be paying off.
 If there were an elderly Olympics, my parents would be gold medalists in Funerals.
-Hm.
-Geriatric Olympic sports.
+Here are some other Geriatric Olympic sports.